 They might ask for a letter that says you must leave.

 If you cannot afford your rent or mortgage

-You could be homeless if you cannot afford basics like food or heating once you've paid your rent or mortgage.
+You could be homeless if you cannot afford your other reasonable living costs like food, heating and travel after paying you rent or mortgage.

 Overcrowded or poor housing conditions

 You could count as homeless if your home:

 puts you at serious risk because of poor conditions